chrisvanmeer/vault-fundamentals/README.md

 # Vault Fundamentals

 This repository is to deploy a demo environment for the Vault Fundamentals training / workshop.
+For this demo environment, you will **need a valid Vault Enterprise license key** for this to work.
 The following resources will be deployed in AWS:

 - 1 SSH key-pair